bitcraze/crazyflie-lib-python/docs/user-guides/python_api.md

 -   uint8\_t and int8\_t
 -   uint16\_t and int16\_t
 -   uint32\_t and int32\_t
--   FP16: 16bit version of floating point, allows to pack more variable in one packet at the expense of precision.
+-   FP16: 16bit version of floating point, allows to pack more variables in one packet at the expense of precision.

 The logging cannot be started until your are connected to a Crazyflie: